;

 • This soup makes super delicious leftovers.
 It will also freeze well.
 If you do add cream to it, and then freeze it, it can separate a little bit when reheating, so reheat at a low temperature and stir it well.

-Have you tried this Sausage, Potato & Kale Soup?
-Leave a comment below.
+Have you tried this Sausage, Potato, and Kale Soup?
+I know you’re going to love it.
+So, when you do, please leave a comment below.

 XXO